Friday, May 29, 2015

 And that goes doubly for where we spend our money.
 When we buy the cheapest things we can, not noticing that those products are made overseas to the detriment of American jobs, when we demand $1 stores in every community, and are ignorant of the fact that cheap products are the result of cheap ingredients and poverty wages, then our righteousness concerning those companies that produce and sell those cheap products is misplaced.
 It is the person in the mirror who is at fault.

-It is easy to get mad at those perpetrators of scams that target grand moms with stories of grand children in trouble who need wire transfers, but what about those who have attained great wealth, not through great ideas and innovations, but through the abuse of employees and the rape of the land.
+It is easy to get mad at those perpetrators of scams that target grand moms with stories of grand children in trouble who need wire transfers, but what about those who have attained great wealth, not through great ideas and innovations, but through the abuse of employees and the rape of the land?
 Do we have a scale that measures wealth and considers the source, or once wealthy, does it not matter how that wealth was accumulated?

 But how can we possibly know how all those companies, all those wealthy people came to be rich?
 Good question.
 And, before the explosion of social media, I would have said, it can be tough.
 But, when someone slaps their child and a million people know about it a few days later, it is clear that we have the vehicle.
 The bigger question is, do our journalists, our news media outlets, our social networks, spend the time to dig into the important questions, track the dollars, so to speak.
 Or, are our media giants bombarding us with information meant to distract us from the real data we need to know.
-Is it coincidence that so much of our news is fluff and sensationalistic in nature, or the very distraction necessary to keep us from knowing what we should know.
+Is it coincidence that so much of our news is fluff and sensationalism, or the very distraction necessary to keep us from knowing what we should know?

-Money, like all inventions of mankind, can be used for good and for bad.
-And, despite what some who are devotees of capitalism might say, some money, some wealth, is accumulated, and used for very wrong reasons, to the detriment of people, not their benefit.
 Now, I will admit that sometimes I go too far, mislabeling all those that are rich as someone who must have twisted the rules to their benefit, stepped on the backs of many to gain their advantage, or just paid some politician to make legal all they do that is unethical.
 There are clearly people who have used, and continue to use their wealth to help those in need.
 To those philanthropists, kudos for knowing the point of wealth, that, like all tools, it should be used to advance mankind, not be accumulated for its own sake.

 But, in the end, it all starts with us.
 Like electing public servants that will do the will of the people, keeping our neighborhoods safe and clean, rewarding those corporations and people who do good rather than promote violence and greed, each of us has the responsibility to make conscious choices, and understand the repercussions of those choices.